Skip to main content Skip to footer Sitemap

 Further information and useful links

-Return to Bressanone/Brixen by train or city bus.
+Return journey to Brixen by train and city bus to Brixen.

 Route data